METRIX IAP

 Creative bench is dangerously thin

 A 5% hit rate means the account depends entirely on one creative.
-If APEX-C01 fatigues, there is no backup ready.
+If DC02 fatigues, there is no backup ready.

 Priority: Build controlled challengers

-Launch briefs APEX-B001 and APEX-B002 to create a bench before scaling further.
+Launch briefs KOV-001 and KOV-002 to create a bench before scaling further.

 ✕